SitecorePowerShell/Book/contributor-guide.md

  - Sitecore.Logging.dll
  - Sitecore.NVelocity.dll
  - Sitecore.Update.dll
 7. Run the Windows PowerShell script as an Administrator.
-Modifications to the script may be necessary.
+Modifications to the script may be necessary to support your installation paths.
 ```powershell
 .
 C:\inetpub\wwwroot\Console\Setup-Folders.ps1
 ```
 8. Compile the solution in Visual Studio
-9. Sync Sitecore items with the Windows PowerShell script as an Administrator
+9. Sync Sitecore items with the Windows PowerShell script as an Administrator.
+Modifications to the script may be necessary to support your installation urls.
 ```
 .
 C:\inetpub\wwwroot\Console\Setup-Module.ps1
 ```